Automattic/jetpack/projects/plugins/jetpack/readme.txt

 WP Super Cache works by caching your WordPress pages as static HTML pages so that page requests, for an already cached page, do not need to be processed by the WordPress PHP scripts.
 Typically, most visitors of your site will view cached versions of the WordPress pages, so your server will have more processing power to serve an increased number of users.

 Jetpack has an image CDN that works by caching and serving your WordPress images globally from its own servers.
 These plugins are both maintained by Automattic and work together to give you ultimate site speed.

+Automattic actively develops [Jetpack Boost](https://wordpress.org/plugins/jetpack-boost/) to help you increase your website speed in ways beyond WP Super Cache.
+We recommend using Jetpack Boost instead of WP Super Cache.

 = What version of PHP do I need? =